SAP-archive/angular-metaui/packages/metaui/docs/architecture.md

 ```

-When you use above HTML fragment it treats bindings as a list of
-key/values which result following _Stack_ push calls:
+When you use above HTML fragment it treats bindings as a list of key/values which result following calls:

 ```ts